rosielin-group/rosielin-group.github.io/_posts/2020-4-9-Our-Great-War-:-The-Coronavirus-Pandemic-(-Part-I-:-Gearing-Up).markdown

 ## We're Ready.
 But Why Did We Just Put In So Much Effort ?

 This does it for the basics that we need.
 Why was this important ?
-We do it this way because the point is not to merely know, but to understand.
+We're doing it this way because the point is not to merely know, but to understand.
+Now that we are familiar with the basics, we very strongly equipped to take on the